redbadger/awesome-badger/stuartharris/build-scripts/README.md

 monobuild diff --dot
 ```

-If only `interface` had changed, this would be the schedule:
+If only `interface` had changed, this is what the schedule would look like.
+Note that because `actor` and `provider` both depend on `interface`, and `interface` has changed, we need to rebuild both:

 ```dot
 digraph schedule {